andyjessop/billable/README.md

-# Billable
+# Hubbub Billing

-A trait that provides cashier-like methods for cartalyst's stripe-laravel package.
+A trait that provides cashier-like methods for cartalyst's stripe-laravel package, specific to Hubbub